jg-digital-media/jgdm_snooker_scorer/readme.md

 + `COMPLETED: 20-05-2025` Visibility of player at the table - `#player---1--table` or `#player---2--table` switches at the end of each turn at the table.

++ `COMPLETED: 20-05-2025` Implement the "miss" button for player 2.

++ `TODO:` Replicate functionality of player 1 in player 2.

 + `TODO:` Next player reverts to shooting for a red ball after a foul.
 + `TODO:` Revert to shooting for a red ball after a foul.
 + `TODO:` Shouldn't take the missed points into account until I simulate shooting for a colour after the 2 reds at once.

 + `TODO`: Last break for player 1 resets when player 1 misses a pot attempt.

-+ `TODO:` Replicate functionality of player 1 with player 2.

-+ `TODO:` Implement the "miss" button for player 2.
+Keep this number until the player makes successful pot after returning to the table. ayer 2.

-+ `TODO:` Disable player 2 buttons at frame end
++ `TODO:` Disable all player buttons at frame end
 + `TODO:` Disable player 2 buttons when player 1 is at the table
 + `TODO:` Disable player 1 buttons when player 2 is at the table

 + `TODO:` Stop counting highest and last break when `#points_remaining`is at 0 (Player 2).

++ `TODO:` Stop counting highest and last break when `#points_remaining`is at 0 (Player 1).

 + `TODO:` Disable foul and miss buttons when points remaining is at 0 (Player 2)